Hair loss can feel confusing, frustrating, and honestly, a little unfair.

 1. Androgenetic Alopecia (Pattern Hair Loss)

-This is the most common form of hair loss, often called “male” or “female pattern baldness.”
-But spoiler: it’s not just about genetics.
-Hormones (especially DHT, a form of testosterone) shrink hair follicles over time, making strands thinner, shorter, and eventually… gone.
+This is the most common type of hair loss — often called “male” or “female pattern baldness.”
+It’s caused by a combination of hormones and genetics.
+DHT, a form of testosterone, gradually shrinks follicles, making hair finer and shorter over time.

 Who it affects: